paul-armstrong-dev/ebury_trader/README.md

     bit more before committing to it but thought that finishing this was more important
     - Really really want to move everything into custom components, think the actually converter page is way too messy, but again, just what I could finish with a week of dev.
+    - I'm also aware I left out some input validation, I rewrote an extensive input validation suite (this was the JS I did 4 years ago), so this is definitely something I understand, but without any real business requirements I thought it more important to structure the app logically correctly
 ### Flask API
 - Kept things very simple here
 - Probably ended up removing more code than I added,